Listening to Young Leaders and Entrepreneurs

 Creating Jobs Where They Matter Most

-The third lesson Violeta offers is: “find ways to collaborate with people.”
+The third lesson Violeta offered is: “find ways to collaborate with people.”
 One of the biggest challenges Violeta faced was staffing her operation in a way that bridged two of her core values: inclusive opportunity and high quality.
 She wanted to make sure her business was having a positive social impact and creating jobs for marginalized people that she says all too often “get left behind.”

 She started working with a women’s artisan group whose members were mostly single mothers living in neighborhoods known for gang violence in the outskirts of San Salvador.
 With some initial training and guidance on quality control, the group got to work manufacturing high-end products in Violeta’s shop in the capital.
 But Violeta quickly realized that the commute, particularly the return trip at the end of the day on public transportation, was dangerous for the women.
-Moreover, many of the mothers had no choice but to leave their kids home alone during working hours, exposing them to greater risk of engaging in gang activity.
+Moreover, many of the mothers had no choice but to leave their kids home alone during working hours, exposing them to a greater risk of engaging in gang activity.

 Instead of looking for new employees whose situations were easier to navigate – further contributing to the marginalization of the country’s most vulnerable population – Violeta worked with TechnoServe to revamp her operating model.
 “I came up with the idea: what if you work from home?
 I go to your community and leave the machine and tools you need to make the bag, and you can be close to your children, keeping them safe,” she said proudly.
 She was relieved to discover that the new arrangement resulted in higher productivity, in addition to creating critical employment for 13 women.